 The bass is alright but it's definitely not as good as the EarPods.
 It's not as loud, and not as smooth.
 I'd say there is a roll-off at the lowest-end of the bass-notes too.
 It seems a typical issue with Bluetooth earphones.
 I think perhaps a combination of the Bluetooth audio protocol, which seems to add a small amount of distortion to bass, making it a bit rougher (hopefully improved once they support lossless-audio in iOS 11), and also perhaps a reduction to improve battery performance (bass requires more energy to produce an equal perceived loudness, so if you roll-off the bass a little, you get equivalent loudness with less power consumption).

 They're not bad, but they're a little disappointing relative to the EarPods, given that's what they should really sound identical to.

 Of course fit is also an issue, but if the EarPods give you good bass, this are identical in shape so should be the same.

 - Answered by Lachlan M from Northcote

 - Flag as inappropriate Answer 4

-- Flag as inappropriate (Does it charge the AirPods as well?)
+- Flag as inappropriate (Does this case charge the AirPods?)

 Does it charge the watch, iPad and AirPods?